bigsk1/airats/readme.md

 </br>

-You can also run an image locally using
+You can also run an image you have locally using:

 python3 Main.py your_image.jpg -w 150 -ht 50